fighting45/Donation-Solidity-Smart-Contract/README.md

 ## 🏁 Final Note
 This repo provides a simple but complete example of building a smart contract with a functional frontend using modern tooling like Viem and Chainlink.
 Ideal for learning and hackathon-ready projects!

-Let me know if you want this turned into a real README.md file in your project.